ubccpsc/310/resources/readings/Automation.md

 Software systems are increasingly large, distributed, and heterogeneous.
 Successfully building, testing, and deploying them requires coordinating a huge stack of tools, environments, and systems.
 This requires a high degree of craftsmanship and has historically involved many manual, laborious, time consuming, and error prone steps to translate source code into a shippable executable.
 The goal of automation is to transform this unsustainable way of building software into a process that is:

 * **Repeatable**: The process of building a product should not vary between different versions of the software (modulo minor improvements over time).
-A unified building process provides a mechanism for building the system the same way, every time with minimal (prefereably no) human intervention required.
+A unified building process provides a mechanism for building the system the same way, every time with minimal (preferably no) human intervention required.
 * **Reliable**: If the build process was repeatable but was subject to many non-determinstic failures it would not have value.
 Being able to trust that the repeatable process will run to its successful completion is crucial, although naturally test failures are sometimes to be expected and are not considered a build automation reliability failure (unless the tests themselves are flaky).
 * **Revertible**: The build process should make it possible to quickly and transparently revert out of any change.
 If a build is deployed and is found to have an error in production, it should be possible to automatically revert to a prior build in a quick and transparent way.